Vandivier/arias-tale-rpg/docs/metagame.md

    - A unit can attempt to flee, but success is not guaranteed.
    - If the hit is succesful, damage is calculated similarly in an additional step with a seperate roll.
    - Terrain type, elevation, spell effects, and special abilities may modify those results further or alter the calculations.

+## Simple Unit Description

+A simple unit description includes:

+1. Level
+2. Name
+   1. For standard units this is a stereotyped name based on unit count, magical status, superclass, and race.
+   2. Three example names include "3 Ranged Dwarves", "2 Magical Melee Assault Elves", and "The Heroic Elven Rogue Eidolon"
+3. Stereotyped Rarity: Heroic or Standard.
+4. Items: Only mention items that are relevant to battle, such as health potions.
+Disregard equipment in simple battle mode.
+Items and equipment with special effects or significance may still provide environment effects, provide abilities for heroic characters, or trigger events during the battle.
+5. Special Abilities: Don't mention standard or superclass abilities.
+6. Combat Statistics:
+   1. Health Points
+   2. Speed
+   3. Attack
+   4. Defense
+   5. Magic Attack
+   6. Magic Defense

+Each level provides a 25 percent bonus across base statistics, compounding.

+## Detailed Unit Description

+Detailed descriptions are not used in simple battle mode, but they can be used outside of battle and for complex battle.
+During the game, characters do not immediately reveal their detailed description.
+The human and AI dungeon masters, however, are able to immediately access the whole detailed description.

+Detailed descriptions include:

+1. Awakening Region: Where did this character spawn into the game?
+This may or may not be the same region in which they were encountered.
+2. Level
+3. Name
+4. Rarity: Roll d20 on the Rarity Table to determine character rarity.
+5. Class
+6. Race
+7. Age
+8. Items Held (a character is initialized with a random item check)
+9. Character Backstory
+10. Personal Ambitions and Goals
+11. IRL Backstory: Is the character controlled by a real human, an AI, or unknown?
+12. Memories: Does the character remember logging in?
+Is the character memory real or false?
+13. Gender
+14. Appearance: Eye color, hair color, skin tone, physical size, physical build.
+Include any notable characteristics such as tattoos, scars, facial hair, wings, and so on.
+15. Notable affinities: Religions, cultures, guilds, and general reputation.
+16. Guild Membership, if any.
+17. Special Abilities, if any.
+18. Noncombat Statistics:
+    1. Big 5 personality traits, scale of 1 to 100 for each.
+    2. Charisma
+    3. Intelligence
+    4. Dexterity
+    5. Strength
+    6. Grit